farneet24/Link-Manager/README.md

 # Link Manager

-A simple web application that allows you to save links with titles and descriptions, and manage them in a table view.
-Built with HTML, CSS, Bootstrap, and JavaScript.
+A simple web application allows you to save links with titles and descriptions and manage them in a table view.
+Built with Bootstrap and JavaScript.

 ## Features